 The Moose Ponds provides an opportunity to explore the alpine country of the continental divide between the Yukon and Northwest Territories.
 This land is rich in wildlife such as moose, caribou and trumpeter swans.
 An optional hike up Mount Wilson may be planned.
 Leaving the Moose Ponds, we join the Nahanni flowing as a stream; just over a canoe length in width.
-Over the next 40 km the Nahanni swells to a formidable river, tumbling through the boulder strewn "Rock Gardens".
+Over the next 40 kms the Nahanni swells to a formidable river, tumbling through the boulder strewn "Rock Gardens".
 This stretch offers some of the best whitewater canoeing in the country.

-Paddling on, the down River view is blocked by the massif of the Ragged Range.
+Paddling on, the down river view is blocked by the massif of the Ragged Range.
 Popular stops are the Island Lakes, Moore's cabin and Moore's Hot Spring.
-Paddling through "The Gap" we pass the east flank of the soaring Vampire Peaks and on towards Nahanni National Park with a stop at Rabbitkettle Lake on day 9.
+Paddling through "The Gap" we pass the east flank of the soaring Vampire Peaks, shortly after we make a stop at Rabbitkettle Lake.

 Planned activities include an interpretive hike led by a Nahanni National Park warden (subject to Park staff availability), to explore Rabbitkettle Hot Springs and Tufa Mounds.
+The Tufa deposits are some of the largest in the world!
 We then begin down river canoeing to Virginia Falls.
 This easy flowing section of the river is dominated by U -shaped valleys which were scoured out by advancing cordilleran glaciers thousands of years ago.
 In this section the river meanders 120 km (72 mi.) to Virginia Falls where we arrive on day 12.
 Everyone will appreciate a rest day at Virginia Falls.
 At over 90 m (300 ft.)
 Virginia Falls is twice the height of Niagara, and is the spectacular centerpiece of Nahanni National Park.
 The options for these days are many - you can lounge in the group camp area, explore the falls with your camera, or strike off on an invigorating hike to the grassy summit of Sunblood Mountain.
 Virginia Falls is a fascinating place to discover.